 Attorney John R. Autry has seventeen years of experience litigating complex cases in federal and state courts all over Georgia.
 He has tried numerous bench and jury trials to judgment and successfully defended multiple verdicts on appeal.
-John has represented multi-national corporations as well as individuals and small businesses in diverse fields, including employment, landlord-tenant, banking and lending, medical and dental malpractice and long-term care, real and personal property, and contractual disputes.
+John has represented multi-national corporations as well as individuals and small businesses in diverse fields, including employment, banking and lending, medical and dental malpractice and long-term care, real and personal property, and contractual disputes.
 He has also counseled many clients in mediation and quasi-judicial proceedings, including before government agencies and professional boards.
 John has cultivated a reputation as a smart, aggressive advocate who provides sound business and legal advice to his clients.
 Whether in settlement negotiations, mediation, trial, or appeal, he consistently obtains favorable results for his clients.

 Before moving to Norris Law, John spent twelve years as a business litigator at Smith Gambrell & Russell, where he was promoted to partner, and conducted and supervised all aspects of the litigation process, from case investigation and initiation, through depositions and discovery, to trial and appeal.
 For the past five years, John served as Counsel at the Lawrenceville-based firm Coles Barton LLP, where he practiced in the areas of insurance and personal injury defense, employment, and general contract disputes.
 The nature of his practice at Coles Barton constantly kept him in the courtroom for trials and hearings, and most weeks included multiple witness and expert depositions.
 He was twice designated a “Rising Star” by Georgia Super Lawyers and maintains an AV Peer Review rating (the highest rating possible) from Martindale Hubbell.